barakplasma/sad-bastard-cookbook/content/19_Spaghetti_Aglio_e_Olio.md

++++
-## Spaghetti Aglio e Olio }
+title = "Spaghetti Aglio e Olio"
++++

 Again, God-Tier effort and God-Tier tastiness.

 **Core Ingredients**
-< Bread or breadcrumbs
+- Bread or breadcrumbs

-< Spaghetti
+- Spaghetti

-< Olive oil
+- Olive oil

-< Red chili flakes and salt
+- Red chili flakes and salt

-< Garlic (fresh chopped, frozen, from a jar, or garlic salt)
+- Garlic (fresh chopped, frozen, from a jar, or garlic salt)

-< Lemon juice. _Freshly squeezed from that lemon shaped bottle in the door of
+- Lemon juice. _Freshly squeezed from that lemon shaped bottle in the door of your fridge.
-your fridge.
 Or from a real lemon.
 This is a judgement-free zone._

 **Preparation**
-< Cook spaghetti according to the package directions.
-See _Pasta Variations_
-for more pasta-related witty banter and maybe some cooking advice.
+- Cook spaghetti according to the package directions.
+See _Pasta Variations_ for more pasta-related witty banter and maybe some cooking advice.

-< Make two slices of toast and cut them into tiny pieces.
-Unless you have
-breadcrumbs, in which case, use them.
+- Make two slices of toast and cut them into tiny pieces.
+Unless you have breadcrumbs, in which case, use them.

-< Add toast pieces, garlic, and red chili flakes to a pan with some hot olive
-oil and cook until crispy.
+- Add toast pieces, garlic, and red chili flakes to a pan with some hot olive oil and cook until crispy.

-< Mix everything together.
+- Mix everything together.

-< Add salt and lemon juice.
+- Add salt and lemon juice.

 ```
 You can tell because the